maurovc/SwiftUtils/README.md

 # SwiftUtils
-I'll be updating this repo with Utils (image treatment, device information, etc.) created in Swift
+I'll be updating this repo with Utils (image treatment, device information, etc.) created in Swift.

 ## Device Utils
 This ```class``` provides functions that deal with the device and simplifies the calls.